Pancho López (performance artist)

-Pancho López (born June 3, 1972 in Mexico City) is a performance artist interested in the everyday life and feelings of the human nature, and how it connects with artistic expressions.
+Pancho López (born June 3, 1972) is a performance artist interested in the everyday life and feelings of the human nature, and how it connects with artistic expressions.
 He is the founder and current director of the Extra!
 International Performance Art Festival.

-His work has been presented in China, Uruguay, Chile, Venezuela, Dominican Republic, Colombia, Spain, Poland, Germany, Cuba, Brasil, Canada, the United States and Portugal.
+His work has been presented in China, Uruguay, Chile, Venezuela, Dominican Republic, Colombia, Spain, Poland, Germany, Cuba, Brazil, Canada, the United States and Portugal.

 Academics

+López was born on June 3, 1972 in Mexico City.
 He studied Communication Sciences at the Faculty of Political and Social Sciences of UNAM.
 He attended performance and installation workshops with teachers such as Lorena Wolffer, Monica Mayer, Bartolomé Ferrando, Ron Athey, Abraham Cruzvillegas, Pilar Villela, Andrea Ferreyra and Susan Lewis in places like The Museo Universitario del Chopo, the Tamayo Museum, the National Center of The Arts and Ex Teresa Arte Actual.

 Festivals and cultural events organization

 For 11 years he was head of the Department of Performance and Contemporary Art of the Museo Universitario del Chopo.
 Coordinated the International Meeting of Performagia Performance from 2003 to 2009 and published in coordination with UNAM 7 catalogs of the meeting in 2011.

 López has coordinated other encounters, contests and festivals such as Subcutaneous: actions under the skin of the city, cultural showcases in the subway system of Mexico City, an alternative fashion contest and the Transmuted Performance Festival.
 Since 2000 he teaches workshops on performance in areas such as the Museo Universitario del Chopo (2000-2011), the Museo de Arte Carrillo Gil (2001-2004), Ex Teresa Arte Actual and the Museo de la Ciudad de México, as well as in some states of Mexico (San Luis Potosí, Campeche, Tlaxcala, Puebla, amongst others).
 He has participated in several International exhibitions and festivals of performance art.